pardallio/dcmdb/README.md

 ## The python support

+A module and a command line tool has been created to support inspection of the case content.
+The yaml files could be access from other languages as well...

 ### Command line tool

 Running `./chase.py` will show some options.
 Assuming we're running on atos list cases and their content is done by